VerzloBoyz/TicTacToe/docs/Administration_Manual.md

 ### Prerequisites

 #### Required
-- Java Runtime Environtment (JRE) 7 or higher
+- Java Runtime Environment (JRE) 7 or higher

 Required in order to run the program.
 Find which version of Java you have by running `java -version` in a terminal.
 If Java isn't installed on your machine you can download it [here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)